Let’s get started with i.MX 7ULP

 The heterogeneous domain computing architecture in the i.MX 7ULP makes it possible for low-power designs to dynamically shift between high-performance and low-power modes depending on the use case.
 In the high-performance mode, the processing accelerates due to improved CPU (Cortex-A7 vs. Cortex-M4) and system performance (bus speed), while still leveraging lower power peripherals as LP-DDR to minimize power consumption.

 This processing power and high performance are what help make next generation products versatile, connected devices, further demonstrating the impact of NXP’s IoT innovation that is changing the way people live, work and play.

-Our customers have many decisions to make when designing their next generation products – from the level of security and user interface experience to product pricing.
-One of the most critical decisions happens early on and helps provide the direction for the rest of the development process.
+Our customers have many decisions to make when designing their next generation products—from the level of security and user interface experience to product pricing.
+One of the more critical decisions happens early on and helps provide direction for the rest of the development process.
 First is selecting the right computing platform.
 Our customers may decide to use a system-on-module (SOM) or create their own chip-down design from the ground up.

 Please explore our early access partners supporting i.MX 7ULP and discover the interactions you never thought possible.

 SnapUI is a lightweight user interface development tool which streamlines the user interface (UI) prototyping and building process.
 Get started here.